quackduck/devzat/README.md

 When self-hosting an instance, Devzat can integrate with Slack and/or Discord to bridge messages, and Twitter to post new-user announcements.
 See the [Admin's Manual](Admin's%20Manual.md) for more info.

 Devzat now has an integration with WolfRam Alpha, allowing users to ask questions to the API.
-This plugin is now avilible for  your own Devzat instance! :tada:
+This plugin is now avilible for  your own Devzat instance!
 For more details and installation instructions, please check out the [Admin's Manual](https://github.com/CaenJones/devzat/blob/main/Admin's%20Manual.md#using-the-wolfram-alpha-integration).

 Devzat has an API you can use to create your own services: [documentation](plugin/README.md).
 Feel free to add a plugin to the main instance.
 Just ask for a token on the server.